-Maria Karayiorgou, M.D., is a Professor of Psychiatry (in Genetics & Physiology) and Acting Chief of the Division of Medical Genetics in the Department of Psychiatry at Columbia University.
+Maria Karayiorgou, M.D., is a Professor of Psychiatry and Acting Chief of the Division of Medical Genetics in the Department of Psychiatry at Columbia University.
 Her intellectual interest in Psychiatry led her to medical school and clinical training in Psychiatry, as well as academic research in Psychiatric Genetics at the Massachusetts Institute of Technology, the Fred Hutchinson Center and the Rockefeller University.
 She came to Columbia University as a Professor in 2006.

 Specialities: Rare genetic variants in schizophrenia etiology.

 Dr. Karayiorgou's research program centers around the genetics of schizophrenia and aims to elucidate the genetic architecture of the disease and understand the underlying biology.
 To this end, she follows a number of complementary approaches designed to obtain convergent lines of evidence.
 Her approaches range from human genetic studies to animal model studies to clinical and translational neuroscience studies.